Exercise a high degree of caution in The Gambia due to the uncertain political situation, potential for civil unrest and high level of crime.

 Internet scams come in many forms, including romance, friendship, business and employment opportunities.
 Victims have suffered financial loss.
 Victims who travel to The Gambia or other West African countries to meet a friend or prospective marriage partner they have met online, or to seek restitution for money they have lost, are at risk of kidnapping, assault and robbery.
 Some victims have been killed.

-Commercial internet fraud is prevalent and often originates in West African countries.
-Criminals have been known to seek details of 'safe' bank accounts overseas in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
+Commercial internet fraud is common and often originates in West African countries.
+Criminals have been known to seek details of 'safe' bank accounts overseas to transfer large sums of money (as a donation or for a percentage of the amount involved).
 They may also provide fake cashier cheques for 'urgent' shipments of large quantities of goods, request sizeable fees for a fake government contract and extort money from individuals they have convinced to travel to Africa for a business opportunity.

 Bogus internet friendship, dating and marriage schemes operate from West Africa.
 These scams typically result from connections made through internet dating sites or chat rooms.
 Once a virtual friendship develops, you'll typically be asked by your 'friend' or prospective marriage partner to send money to enable them to travel to Australia.
 In some cases the relationship is terminated with very little chance that any funds can be recovered.
 In other cases, foreigners are lured to Africa to meet their friend or prospective marriage partner and become victims of crime including kidnapping, assault and robbery.